Have you ever thought about going abroad during your teacher training programme?

 Why did you choose your host country and the respective internship school?

-Did you do your internship at a local school or at a German school abroad?
+Did you complete your internship at a local school or a school abroad?

-I did my internship at a private German school abroad.
+I did my internship at the German School Helsinki (DSH).

 How did your school abroad differ from those in Germany?
 How did the students learn in your host country?